sergeinack3/PowerEduc/local/readme.txt

      ),
 );

-NOTE: events are not yet fully implemented in current Moodle 2.0dev.
+NOTE: events are not yet fully implemented in current PowerEduc 2.0dev.

 Local plugin database tables